 C. CRM Integration

 Your phone system should sync with tools like Salesforce, HubSpot, or Zoho.
-With native CRM integration, agents can instantly see a caller’s info, past interactions, and notes.
+With your VoIP CRM integration, agents can instantly see a caller’s info, past interactions, and notes.

 This saves time and makes every call feel personal.
-Imagine answering a support call already knowing their order history; that’s a win.
+You can imagine answering a support call already knowing their order history; that’s a win.

 D. Advanced Analytics